 Encryption-based malware often accesses target machines using the Remote Desktop Protocol (RDP) tool integrated in Windows.
 RDP allows others to connect to your system remotely, so the attacker can misuse RDP to remove the protection and then deploy the malware.

-If you do not require the use of RDP, you can change the default port (3389) or disable RDP to protect your machine from Filecoder and other RDP exploits.
+We recommend you to disable or change Remote Desktop Protocol.
+If you do not require the use of RDP, you can change the default port (3389) or disable RDP to protect your machine from ransomware and other RDP exploits.
 For instructions on how to disable RDP, visit the appropriate Microsoft Knowledge Base article below:

-If you need to keep RDP running and cannot disable or change the RDP settings, you can use a password to protect the ESET product from being altered by an attacker.
-This prevents from unauthenticated settings modification, disabling the protection or even uninstalling the ESET product.
-We recommend using a different password from the one used for the RDP login credentials.
+If you are a business user, we recommend using a password to protect the ESET product from being altered by an attacker.
+This prevents unauthenticated settings modification, disabling the protection, or even uninstalling the ESET product.
+If you are using RDP, we recommend using a different password from the one used for the RDP login credentials.

-Modern Filecoders/Ransomware encrypt data using asymmetric methods and multiple types of encryption cyphers.
-In short, files are encrypted with a public key and are not able to be decrypted without the associated private key.
+Modern ransomware encrypts data using asymmetric methods and multiple types of encryption ciphers.
+In short, files are encrypted with a public key and cannot be decrypted without the associated private key.
 With current ransomware, the private key is never located on the affected workstation or environment.
 This means that data will need to be restored from a good backup made prior to the infection.

 If no backups are available, you can attempt to recover files from Shadow Copies.
 You can use Shadow Explorer, which you can download from the following web page: http://www.shadowexplorer.com/downloads.html

 However, it is not uncommon for ransomware infections to delete Shadow Copies to prevent recovery of files.

 Disconnect the computer from the network.